FILING FOR IDAHO DISABILITY BENEFITS

 REOPENING A PRIOR APPLICATION FOR SSD BENEFITS

 Also, if you previously filed an application for SSD benefits in Idaho, then make sure the SSA reopens your old application.
 Previous applications can be reopened under certain conditions.
-For example, if the SSA denied a prior application and you filed a new application within one year of that denial, then you can request the judge look at the old application.
+For example, if the SSA denied a prior application and you filed a new application within one year of that denial, then you can request the judge review the old application.
 This means that you can get benefits based on the first application, not just the second application for benefits.

 It is also possible to reopen a prior application if your mental condition prevents you from understanding your appeal rights.
 For example, if you have an IQ problem, then you may not be able to understand the letter that SSA sends to you.